li-jianli/jovay-docs/guide/jovay-white-paper.md

 Jovay aims to build a high-performance, high-security Layer 2 network serving as the technological backbone of next-generation digital finance.
 From inception, performance and security have been prioritized.
-The project adopts a “pragmatismfirst” approach, aligning technical roadmaps with the scale and complexity of live on-chain assets.
+The project adopts a "pragmatism-first" approach, aligning technical roadmaps with the scale and complexity of live on-chain assets.